The Right Porch Ceiling Adds Charm

 Mary and I also have ideas for porch ceiling lights.

-If you purchase an item through affiliate links within our content, we will earn a commission at no cost to you.
+If you purchase an item through affiliate links within our content, we may earn a commission.
 As an Amazon Associate we earn from qualifying purchases.
 See our disclosure policy.

 The ceiling on your porch can be a "wow"!

 Look at the porch ceiling on Holly's new porch.
 What a beautiful way to frame her entrance.
 Stop by to see her new porch right here.

 - Plywood: Probably the most typical ceiling covering, plywood can be painted.
 We recommend a quality exterior grade plywood be used as it is susceptible to moisture and will separate if wet over time.
 I'd prime the edges as well to keep out moisture.

 - Tips: Plywood installation is quick because you are using a minimum of 4' x 8' sheets.
 Recommend using larger size sheets if available to minimize the seams.
 Before doing so remember that plywood is heavy and will require several people to assist in installation.
 To hide the unsightly seams, consider using decorative strips in a 2' x 2' square pattern.
 You can paint the strips either a complementary or contrasting color depending on the effect you want.
 You'll love the results!

 - Bead board: A mainstay for ceilings, bead board panels are easy to install over plywood.
 Bead board can also be painted or stained and will really add warmth to your porch.
 Bead board panels can be applied directly over exposed joists (if the joists run parallel to your home.
 Tips: When installed leave a 1/4 inch gap around the edges for expansion.

 - Vinyl Bead board: Vinyl bead board is virtually maintenance-free.
 Shelly from New England submitted some excellent tips about putting up a vinyl bead board ceiling.
 Her photo is shown above.